jerturowetz/notes/to-do.md

 # Jer's To-Do List

+- add to do for cult article semantics
 - Pickup/find Nintendo eshop gift card (vbucks for fortnite)
 - milk crates
 - BKDSN - add wpengine deploys to webhooks in slack